 Easy healthy apple crisp stacks are a fun twist on a dessert favorite, and it's ready in about 30 minutes!

-So, my high school math teacher found out I’d never had apple pie — long back-story there, so just go with it — and she decided to make me one.
+The first one I ever had was made by my high school math teacher.
+She found out I'd never had apple pie - long back-story there, so just go with it - and she decided to make me one.
 Because hers was amazing.

 And it's kind-of like delicious.
 And so quick and easy!

-- I use a sharp knife and slice right through the core.
+I use a sharp knife and slice right through the core.
 Then I remove the inner circle.
-See the video above for a visual.
+See the recipe video below for a visual.

 I hope you'll join me in this new-found apple fun.
 Stacked apple pie, baked apple slices, easy healthy apple crisp stacks - whatever you want to call it, it's a must-have for fall.